 Last night I succumbed and went to a branch event organised by the Chartered Quality Institute (CQI).
 It’s the first time I’ve been to any such event.
 My motivation for going was somewhat mixed.
 I decided to go partly because the title seemed interesting – How to achieve continual improvement through process change by engaging and enabling your workforce.
 OK, it’s not Indiana Jones and the Temple of Doom or The Matrix, but we’re talking Quality here.
 These are serious people OK?

 It’s well known that evening events like these are mainly attended by the retired.
-It’s not that they have nothing else to do or that they’ve looked forward to it all day; no, it’s just expected – giving something back, other than disease or violence, to the community.
-This was no exception, but they were normal, inviting, affable and friendly.
-I realise normal is relative but I didn’t want to restrain your imagination.
+It’s not that they have nothing else to do or that they’ve looked forward to it all day; no, it’s just expected – giving something back to the community.
+This was no exception, but they were inviting, affable and friendly.

 The talk was actually pretty interesting.
 The speaker reminded us that many problems in business can be boiled down to an inadequate process or incorrect execution of the process.
 A process here is, in the ISO sense, used widely to mean anything (activity) that transforms things (inputs to outputs, adds value).
 The real challenge is to make processes accessible and simple to follow.
 Beware of oversimplification though – I think it was Einstein that said “Everything should be made as simple as possible, but no simpler”.